-Lectures and seminars are used to put forward established key practices to encourage practical explorations of contemporary music production.
-This approach addresses the potential challenge of differential prior learning experiences by fostering an exploratory and discursive learning environment.
+Lectures and seminars are used to produce a structured curriculum that draws upon established key practices of contemporary music production to fostering an exploratory and discursive learning environment.
 Both hardware and software-based production processes that are fundamental to music production as an artform and a field of study are considered.
-A collaborative group approach (in person and online) is designed to cultivate community and encourage collective exploration and critical engagement.
+A collaborative group approach is designed to cultivate a strong sense of community and encourage collective exploration and critical engagement.